 DC2-B-1.
-Façade Composition: Design all building facades-including alleys and visible roofs- considering the composition and architectural expression of the building as a whole.
-Ensure that all facades are attractive and well-proportioned.
+Façade Composition: Design all building facades including alleys and visible roofs considering the composition and architectural expression of the building as a whole.
+Ensure that all facades are attractive and well-proportioned through the placement and detailing of all elements, including bays, fenestration, and materials, and any patterns created by their arrangement.
+On sites that abut an alley, design the alley façade and its connection to the street carefully.
+At a minimum, consider wrapping the treatment of the street-facing façade around the alley corner of the building

 DC2-B-2.
 Blank Walls: Avoid large blank walls along visible façades wherever possible.
 Where expanses of blank walls, retaining walls, or garage facades are unavoidable, include uses or design treatments at the street level that have human scale and are designed for pedestrians.
+These may include: